KateDoro/MovieProject/README.md

 ### Data Source
 Movie Data : The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie's performance (box office and budget), actors, directors and genres. u can download original datasource here:[Movie Dataset Excel file](https://github.com/user-attachments/files/23946029/Movie.dashboard.xlsx)

+### Tools
+- Power Query - I used Power Query for Data Cleaning
+- Excel - I used Excel for Data Analysis
+- Pivot Tables - for Creating the dashboard and Visualizations